Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags: Problem Definition

 \subsection{Optimization with BASK Modulation}

-Here, we study the binary encoding scheme in the backscatter tag, so-called BASK modulation, which is the most popular scheme in the current industry standard - EPC Global Gen-2.
-The BASK modulation can also be written as 2-ASK, as we set $M=2$.
-Hence, the transmit symbols contain only one bit, either ‘1’ or ‘0’.
-As a result, the probability of these 2 symbols is $p_1$ and $p_2$, with $p_1 + p_2 = 1$.
-The average harvested power of the tag in the BASK modulation is reformulated as:
+Here, we study the binary encoding scheme used in backscatter tags, known as BASK modulation, which is widely used in RFID applications.
+BASK can also be referred to as 2-ASK, where $M=2$.
+The transmit symbols contain only one bit, either ‘1’ or ‘0’.
+As a result, the probabilities for these 2 symbols are $p_1$ and $p_2$, with $p_1 + p_2 = 1$.
+The average harvested power at the tag with BASK modulation is expressed as:

-Likewise, we aim to maximize $\hat{P}_{\rm L,avg}$ by jointly optimizing $\hat{\mathbf{\Gamma}} = \left[ \Gamma_{\rm a1}, \Gamma_{\rm b1}, \Gamma_{\rm a2}, \Gamma_{\rm b2} \right]$ under the same BackCom system operational requirements in problem $\left(P1\right)$.
+Likewise, we aim to maximize $\hat{P}_{\rm L,avg}$ by optimizing $\hat{\mathbf{\Gamma}} = \left[ \Gamma_{\rm a1}, \Gamma_{\rm b1}, \Gamma_{\rm a2}, \Gamma_{\rm b2} \right]$ under the same BackCom system operational requirements outlined in problem $\left(P1\right)$.
 In contrast, we only consider $C1-C5$ and assume $C6$ is always satisfied in BackCom systems.
-This assumption is valid because commercial readers typically exhibit good receive sensitivity, and RFID tags are commonly downlink-limited.\footnote{The commercial Impinj RFID reader has a receive sensitivity of $-84$ dBm~\cite{impinj2023}.
-Additionally, the reader-to-tag distance in a monostatic BackCom system is typically short, as the passive tag requires significant power transfer from the reader in the downlink.
-Consequently, the minimum backscattered power constraint is often less critical and can be relaxed in most applications compared to the more crucial tag sensitivity constraint.} Therefore, we can relax constraint $C6$.
-Consequently, the corresponding optimization problem is formulated as follows:
+This assumption is valid because commercial readers typically exhibit good receive sensitivity, and RFID tags are typically downlink-limited.\footnote{The commercial Impinj RFID reader has a receive sensitivity of $-84$ dBm~\cite{impinj2023}.
+Additionally, in monostatic BackCom systems, the distance between the reader and the tag is generally short, as the passive tag relies on harvesting power from the reader's transmitted RF carrier in the downlink.
+As a result, the minimum backscattered power constraint is less critical and can often be relaxed compared to the more important tag sensitivity constraint.} The corresponding optimization problem is then formulated as follows: